 - Financial contributions, including both direct donations and donations in kind, such as books or expenses; and

 - Recruitment of new members.

 The Society considers these cumulative contributions, tracked back to 2007 (as far as reliable records are available), to established standards and determines to whom shall be granted Fellowship or promotions in rank.
 No petition is required to qualify.
 Fellowships are a gift from a grateful Society rather than a contest or a prize to be pursued.

 The minimum qualification for Fellowship is set at such a level that not more than half the members are expected to hold Fellowships at any time.
 This is not unreasonable, as one would naturally expect a Fellow to be “above average”.

 We hope this outline will help explain the goals and methods the Society uses to recognize and reward the contributions of its members and patrons.
 We also hope that your sense of duty to the Society will lead you to such recognition as your participation deserves.

-This page is maintained by the Webmaster in consultation with the Dean of Fellows.
-Last modified 23 January 2015.
+This page is maintained by the Webmaster in consultation with the Board.
+Last modified 20 March 2018.